 Aviation industry bucking the trend…

 Regulated by CAA, aircraft have 1,000’s of component and have a scheduled maintenance programme to maintain the performance of the aircraft.
 The aircraft are typically leased on a 5-10 year period.
-At the end of the term the aircraft are handed back to the lease company, inspected and delivered to the next operator.
+At the end of the term, the aircraft are handed back to the lease company, inspected and delivered to the next operator.
 This transition activity is very specialised and can include storage/parking scheduled/unscheduled maintenance and technical records reviews.
-The niche market in operated by a small number of accredited companies, Aircamo Aviation being one of them.
+The niche market is operated by a small number of accredited companies, Aircamo Aviation being one of them.

 The engine is the highest value single item of an aircraft.
 Every 5 years each $multi-million GE, Pratt & Whitney and Rolls Royce engine have to go through a major overhaul which includes dismantling, maintenance and reassembling.
 Due to the airline finance structuring, cashflow constraints and the current demand for flights decreasing there has been a substantial increase in the need for spare engines to be stored and maintained in an approved facility.
 This coupled with the Aviation Forum – “Aerospace Wales”, the pooled skilled aircraft engineers locally in North Wales, Aircamo have ‘been really fortunate’ and have a growth trajectory for the next 2-5 years.
 Being niche, diversified and in a specialised sector has ensured an opportunity.

-Helen Nash Partner at DTM Legal commented, “We have advised on the lease and licence of alterations for a storage facility in Hawarden and delighted that Aircamo have been able to grow and expand during these turbulent times.”
+Helen Nash Partner at DTM Legal commented, “We have advised on the lease and licence of alterations for a storage facility in Hawarden and delighted that Aircamo has been able to grow and expand during these turbulent times.”

 “Having a few strings to our bow has meant we are in a situation where we can soon offer an Apprenticeship scheme to bring through certified engineers into a specialised industry.
 We have plans afoot for an engine recycling facility too.
 The industry has had a knock but there is still room for growth.”
 Operations Director Martin Sharp, Aircamo.